 Sudbury Newstalk is a member of the Talking Newspaper Federation and was launched in November 1981.
 In common with many other audio newspapers and magazines throughout the country, we provide a service for the visually impaired by recording local news, views, information and entertaining listening on a regular basis.
-Our News recording listenership covers an approximate twelve mile radius of Sudbury, Suffolk, whilst our Magazine reaches further afield into West Suffolk.
-We work closely with St Edmundsbury Newstalk who both copy our primary recordings and distribute them on our behalf.
+Our News recording listenership covers an approximate twelve mile radius of Sudbury, Suffolk, whilst our Magazine reaches further afield into West Suffolk including Bury St Edmunds, Haverhill, Newmarket and parts of Ipswich.

 How are we funded?

 Sudbury Newstalk is a registered charity (charity number 284646) run entirely by volunteers.
 Our management committee, which includes visually impaired members, is legally bound by written constitution and overseen by Trustees.
 We receive no direct financial support but rely on donations from well-wishers and the efforts of our own fund-raising activities to meet replacement equipment costs and administrative expenditure.

 You may consider writing and recording your own material for inclusion in our bi-monthly Magazine.
 A distinctive voice or accent is always an extra interesting asset.
 Maybe you have never recorded your voice at all, but this doesn’t really matter – who knows, you may well be an absolute natural broadcaster just waiting for your chance to have a go!
 We are constantly surprised by the hidden literary and speaking talents of our volunteers.
 Our studio times together are always great fun as there is such a friendly collection of people from all walks of life.